Vardot/varbase_components/components/organisms/table/README.md

 * `empty`: The message to display in an extra row if table does not have any rows.
 * `no_striping`: A boolean indicating that the row should receive no striping.
 * `header_columns`: The number of columns in the header.
-* `utility_classes`: An array of utility classes.
+* `table_utility_classes`: An array of utility classes.
 Use to add extra Bootstrap utility classes or custom CSS classes over to the table element.
 * `thead_utility_classes`: An array of utility classes.
 Use to add extra Bootstrap utility classes or custom CSS classes over to the head of the table element.